 Zack Shariff, Allen & Shariff Corporation

 “Education is the gift of a lifetime and no one can ever take it away from you.
-I am so thankful for my education,” shares Zack Shariff, CEO of the Columbia-based Allen & Shariff Corporation.
-Beginning as a mechanical, electrical, and plumbing design firm, the company now designs, builds, and manages construction projects around the world.
+I am so thankful for my education.”
+Shares Zack Shariff, CEO of Columbia based Allen & Shariff Engineering.
+Beginning as a mechanical, electrical, and plumbing design firm, the company now designs and manages projects around the world.

-“I am so glad that we can play a role in helping to better the lives of the next generation,” says Shariff about Allen & Shariff’s support of the HCC Educational Foundation.
-In addition to sponsoring scholarship fundraising events, the company began the Allen and Shariff Stipulated Scholarship to provide assistance for students pursuing science, technology, engineering and math.
+“I am so glad that we can play a role in helping to better the lives of the next generation,” Says Shariff about Allen & Shariff’s support of the HCC Educational Foundation.
+In addition to sponsoring fundraising events, the company began The Allen & Shariff Stipulated Scholarship to provide assistance for students pursuing science, technology, engineering and math.

-Mary Cannon, company president, serves on the HCC Educational Foundation’s board of directors and Shariff took a leadership role as the chair of the HCC 5K Challenge Race.
+Zack took a leadership role as the chair of the HCC 5K Challenge Race in 2014 and served as the chair for two years and continues to serve on the race committee.
 The race strives to build healthy communities by bringing together local businesses and organizations for weekly trainings leading up to a 5K race.
-Shariff challenges fellow leaders in the community to get involved.
-“You lead by example and it is extremely important for leaders to understand this,” he says.
-“And, as leaders, we can promote a culture of healthier lifestyles for our staff.
-The weekly trainings and race gives us all something to look forward to.
-Plus, from the business standpoint, the weekly trainings allow us to grow our circle of friends by spending time with local professionals in a new setting.”
+Zack challenges fellow leaders in the community to get involved.
+“You lead by example and it is extremely important for leaders to understand this” he says.
+“And as leaders, we can promote a culture of healthier lifestyles for our staff.
+This weekly trainings and race gives us all something to look forward to.
+Plus, from the business standpoint, the weekly trainings allow us to grow our circle of friends by spending time with local professionals in a new setting”.

-“I understand first hand the cost of higher education and that is why I believe HCC is such a great option for students.
-I see many students at HCC who were just like me.
-When I came to the U.S. from Pakistan I started my education at Oklahoma State University.
+“I understand first-hand the cost of higher education and that is why I believe HCC is such a great option for the students.
+I see many students at HCC who are just like me.
+When I came to the U.S from Pakistan I started my education at Oklahoma State University.
 Like many students, the cost was too high so I had to look at other schools.
-I ended up finding a program at the University of Texas I could attend for almost a third of what I was paying.”
+I ended up finding a engineering program at the University of Texas I could attend for almost a third of what I was paying.”